-They give you probability of a, b, c, and d in the question.
+They give you the probability of a, b, c, and d in the question.

 Part a!
-They want us to find probability of a and b.
-Probability of a and b is simply probability of a times the probability of b which becomes 1 on 24.
+They want us to find the probability of a and b.
+The probability of a and b is simply a probability of times the probability of b which becomes 1 on 24.
 And that’s it, guys.
 That’s pretty much the product rule.
 Before I continue, I just want to point out two important things and that’s all you need to remember for this part.
 Now remember in the previous one the addition rule, that’s when we have OR, okay?

 Now b!
 Probability of a and b and c.
 So it’s AND.
 So we multiply, we simply multiply the probabilities a, b, and c just like that and you can calculate that to get 1 on 96.

 And c!
 Find the probability of a and b and c and d.
 It’s all AND.
 So you simply multiply them all.
 Just like this.
 And then you get that.

 Twelve!
 A class consists of 9 boys and 16 girls.
 Two of the boys and 4 of the girls are fair-haired.
 One of the boys is chosen at random and one of the girls is chosen at random.
 Find the probability that both are fair-haired.
 Okay!
 Both are fair-haired.
 I know that two of the boys, so 2 out of the 9 boys are fair-haired and four, so 4 girls out of the 16 are going to be fair-haired.
 So those are the probability of each. the individual outcome.
 So if I want to find the probability of both being fair-haired.
 I want to find the probability that the boy is fair-haired and the girl is fair-haired.
 So that’s the probability of the boy being fair-haired, that’s the probability of the girl being fair-haired and because it’s AND. it’s not OR, is it?
 AND!
 So we multiply and we just get 1 over 18.
 Just calculate that yourself and check.